PrideInt/PrideInt/README.md

 # I'm Pride

-I'm a computer and data science and biology student studying software development and computational biology/bioinformatics, and working in research on developing a predictive machine learning model based on LLM image classification to predict plant genera.
-I also get involved in omics (genomics, proteomics, metagenomics), evolutionary biology, botany, and ecological and atmospheric sciences.
+I'm a computer and data science and biology student studying software development and computational biology/bioinformatics, as well as working in research on developing a predictive machine learning model based on LLM image classification to predict plant genera.
+I also get involved in omics (genomics, metagenomics, metabolomics, proteomics), evolutionary biology, botany, and ecological and atmospheric sciences.
 Secretly (not really), I have a better hand at software and full stack development.

 I'm otherwise writing screenplay and doing filmmaking stuff, stargazing, storm watching, cooking, watching movies or sleeping.